Cat Palm can’t help earn elite social status like in the Victorian Era, but the plant can offer tropical vibes under little maintenance and care.

 |Flowers||Yellow colored, blooms in late winter to spring||Yellowish and unimpressive||Inconspicous and bright yellow|

 How much light does a Cat Palm need?

 You must provide at least 4-6 hours of bright indirect light daily to make Cat Palm healthy.

 Should I mist my Cat Palm?

 Not necessarily in the winter.
-When the sun is up, you need to compensate for water evaporation by misting the foliage in summer days.
+When the sun is up, you must compensate for water evaporation by misting the foliage on summer days.

 Are Cat Palms easy to care for?

-Yes, the plants are easy to grow and care for in tropical habitat.
+The plants are easy to grow and care for in tropical habitats.
 Only providing water weekly and giving a humid atmosphere is enough to help these palms grow.